 Marijuana is often seen as harmless, especially now that it’s increasingly legal.
 However, even when used alone, there are risks involved.
 Marijuana impacts heart health, respiratory health and overall quality of life.
 Mixing any drug can be incredibly dangerous, even if a user does not think so.
 Marijuana use is surrounded by a lot of conflicting misunderstandings.
 Because it’s increasingly legal, many people see it as harmless.
 At the same time, stigma surrounds users and individuals looking for addiction help.
 This means the dangers of marijuana use often go ignored.

 However, marijuana does have potentially dangerous side effects.
 Using other drugs like hydrocodone only complicates health further.

 Marijuana, Hydrocodone and Your Heart

 Marijuana can put your heart at risk.
-The drug raises heart rate and makes it work harder.
+The drug can raise your heart rate and makes it work harder.
 Harvard Health explains, “People with established heart disease who are under stress develop chest pain more quickly if they have been smoking marijuana than they would have otherwise… The risk of heart attack is several times higher in the hour after smoking marijuana than it would be normally.”1

 Marijuana, Hydrocodone and Your Lungs